1. ACCOMMODATION FEES AND CONTRACTUAL RELATIONSHIP

 4. FIRE SAFETY

-b.
-You should never cook or use kitchen appliances, including kettles, in the study bedrooms of the Accommodation due to the fire risk.
+c.
+You should never cook or use kitchen appliances, including kettles, in the Study Bedrooms of the Accommodation due to the fire risk.

-e.
-If any fire extinguisher is discharged or any fire blanket is removed from its protective case without proper cause by you or your visitors, you will be liable to pay the cost of refilling the fire extinguisher and/or replacing the fire blanket plus an administrative charge not to exceed £50.00.
+g.
+If any fire extinguisher is discharged or otherwise tampered with, or any fire blanket is removed from its protective case without proper cause by you or your visitors, you will be liable to pay the cost of refilling the fire extinguisher and/or replacing the fire blanket plus an administrative charge not to exceed £50.00.

-f.
-If any fire alarm is activated without proper cause by you or your visitors you will be liable to pay the administration charge for a safety check not to exceed £50.00.
+h.
+If any fire alarm, or other break glass units e.g. interconnecting hallway doors into other flats, is activated without proper cause by you or your visitors you will be liable to pay the administration charge for a safety check not to exceed £50.00.
 If fire/smoke/heat detectors are tampered with you will be liable to pay the administration charge for a safety check not to exceed £50.00.

-g.
-Serious or persistent breaches of fire safety rules may result in you being served with a Notice to Quit and the University terminating your Accommodation contract.
+i.
+Serious or persistent breaches of fire safety rules may result in you being served with a Notice to Quit and the University terminating your Contract.

 The above does not preclude any other action that the Fire Authority or the University may decide to take.